Roller Coaster Permutations and Partition Numbers: Abstract

 \section{Abstract}

-This paper explores the properties of partitions of roller coaster permutations.
-A roller coaster permutation is a permutation the alternates between increasing and decreasing a maximum number of times, while its subsequences also alternate between increasing and decreasing a maximum number of times simultaneously.
-The focus of this paper is on achieving an upper bound for the partition number of a roller coaster permutation of length $n$.
+This paper explores the partition properties of roller coaster permutations, a class of permutations characterized by maximizing the number of alternating runs in all subsequences.
+We establish a connection between the structure of these permutations and their partition numbers, defined as the minimum number of monotonic subsequences required to cover the permutation.
+Our main result provides a theoretical upper bound for the partition number of a roller coaster permutation of length $n$, given by $P_{max}(n) \le \lfloor\frac{\lceil\frac{n-2}{2}\rceil}{2}\rfloor + 2$.
+We further present experimental data for $n < 15$ that suggests this bound is nearly sharp.